Yannnyan/Ex3_networkEx3/README.md

 #### First
 Download all the files to the same directory.
 #### Second
+Start The Server
+#### Third
 Open Your web browser
-#### Third
+#### Forth
 Type http://YourIP:8888/filename into the url address
-#### Forth
+#### Fifth
 Press enter
 ### Example
 YourIP = 10.100.100.5__